tamnguyenbbt/Okapi/README.md

 allManagedXPaths = cache.FindAll();
 ````

-## Get possible xpaths from search by anchors text
+## Get Possible XPaths from Search by Anchors Locators

 * Users of other web ui test tools can use Okapi to convert search-by-anchors texts into possible xpaths for using with your tools.
 You need to pass in two pieces of information - html document text; earch-by-anchors text

 * Example: